Nkurumwa/Githubsearch/Github/README.md

 ## Author
 * Ishmael Nkurumwa
 ## Setup/Installation
-* git clone https://github.com/Brian23-eng/GitHub-Search.git to local machine.
+* git clone https://github.com/Nkurumwa/Githubsearch.gitto local machine if you want.
 * cd into a folder called GitHub-Search.
 * Open index.html from your browser.
 ## Technologie Used